google-research/circuit_training/README.md

   review_interval: '12 months'
 } *-->

-# Circuit Training: An open-source framework for generating chip floor plans with distributed deep reinforcement learning.
+# AlphaChip: An open-source framework for generating chip floorplans with distributed deep reinforcement learning.

-*Circuit Training* is an open-source framework for generating chip floor plans with distributed deep reinforcement learning.
+*AlphaChip* is an open-source framework for generating chip floorplans with distributed deep reinforcement learning.
 This framework reproduces the methodology published in the Nature 2021 paper:

 *[A graph placement methodology for fast chip design.](https://www.nature.com/articles/s41586-021-03544-w) Azalia Mirhoseini, Anna Goldie, Mustafa Yazgan, Joe Wenjie Jiang, Ebrahim